Wildlife Guide: Maned Wolf

 Maned Wolf Fun Facts

 2. Fox?
 Wolf?
-A maned wolf is really not a wolf or a fox – in fact they unique in the animal world, and the only species left in their genus.
+A maned wolf is really not a wolf, a fox, or even a canid – in fact, they are unique in the animal world and the only species left in their genus.

-3. How’s the weather?
-People in Brazil listen for the maned wolf’s night cry to predict the next day’s weather.
+3. Can a Maned Wolf Predict the Weather?
+Some people in Brazil say,” Yes!”
+They listen for the maned wolf’s night cry to predict the next day’s weather.

 4. Knock-knock, anyone home?
 They tap the ground with their foot to lure rodents and other small mammals underground out into the open – then they pounce!